 To help you feel more alert in the mornings, consider using a wake up light, especially through the colder, darker months.

 Sleep killer 4: Intensive exercise at night

-Regular exercise is vital for good physical and mental health, and while it leads to better sleep and recovery, it’s critical that you do it at the right time of the day.
+Regular exercise is vital for good physical and mental health, and while exercise can improve sleep, it’s critical that you do it at the right time of the day.
 Why?
 Because physical exertion raises the body’s core temperature and that’s the polar opposite of what your body needs when it’s trying to get to sleep.

 So vigorous exercise at night is out.
 But research shows that gentle stretching as part of your bedtime routine can relax you ahead of sleep.

 It’s not just your body’s temperature that you need to monitor if you’re looking to improve your chances of a great night’s sleep.
 If your bedroom is too warm, your body won’t cool in the way it needs to for better sleep.

 The body’s core temperature fluctuates, usually peaking in the early morning and again in the afternoon, but when it comes to sleep, it needs to cool down significantly.
 “I recommend keeping your bedroom temperature at around 15.5-19°C to support this,” advises Dr Senn.

 Some of the more advanced sleep trackers are designed to monitor your temperature during the night, which could help you discover whether being too hot in bed is one of your biggest sleep killers.